Services

 • Can you guarantee my travel certificate will be ready in time?

 Depending on your destination, it can take some time to fulfill the requirements for travel.
-Any certificates for international travel must be endorsed (stamped) by the USDA with a physical copy mailed back.
-Consequently, we recommend you reach out to us in advance of your travel dates to ensure we allow enough time for processing – a minimum of 10 days is required for most countries, with some taking much longer.
+Any certificates for international travel must be endorsed by the USDA.
+Consequently, we recommend you reach out to us 30 or more days in advance of your travel to ensure we allow enough time for processing – a minimum requirement of 3 weeks (15 business days Monday to Friday) notice is needed.
 Provided the process begins far enough in advance, almost all travel certificates will be ready in time.
 At Small Door, we will always do everything within our power to meet your travel dates, but please note that since we work with third parties such as the USDA and approved couriers (including FedEx & UPS), we unfortunately cannot be held responsible in the unlikely event of a delay at their end.

 • Can you provide travel certificates for any country in the world?

 We can help you obtain the necessary paperwork for almost any country in the world, with the current exception of Turkey.
-Please note that if you’re traveling to China, Japan, Australia, New Zealand, Korea, or Singapore, you will also need to utilize the services of a pet travel agency due to the complexity of these countries’ requirements.
+Please note that if you’re traveling to New Zealand, Jamaica, or South Africa, you will also need to utilize the services of a pet travel agency due to the complexity of these countries’ requirements.
 We can provide recommendations for specific travel agencies depending on your circumstances.

 • Do I need a pet passport?